youngunghan/scitechblog/_posts/2025-12-29-skull-mask-generation-mri.md

     style K fill:#339af0,color:#fff
 ```

-The key insight: **Scalp touches the image border, Brain does not.** This simple observation drives the entire algorithm.
+The key insight: **Scalp touches the image border, Brain does not.**

-Let me explain each step in detail.

 ---